duke-doki/estimate-salary/README.md

 ### fetch_sj_data.py

-The purpose of `sj_key` is to get access for SuperJob API.
-For this you need to put a secret key `SJ_KEY` inside `.env` file, which can be accessed [here](https://api.superjob.ru/info/) after creating your app and generating a secret key.
+For this script to work you need to access a secret key after registering your own app [here](https://api.superjob.ru/info/).
+You need to create `.env` file in the same folder with `fetch_sj_data.py` and store there `SJ_KEY` which must be equal to your key.
-For more information see [here](https://api.superjob.ru/).

 To see data from [SuperJob](https://www.superjob.ru/) run:
 ```